webdriverio/webdriverio/README.md

 - getLocationInView(css selector, [callback]) - Gets the x and y coordinate for an object based on the css selector in the view
 - getSize(css selector, [callback]) - Gets the width and height for an object based on the css selector
 - getSource([callback]) - Gets source code of the page
+- getTagName(css selector, [callback]) - Gets the tag name of a dom obj found by the css selector
 - getText(css selector, [callback]) - Gets the text content from a dom obj found by the css selector
-- getTagName(css selector, [callback]) - Gets the tag name of a dom obj found by the css selector
 - getTitle([callback]) - Gets the title of the page
 - getValue(css selector, [callback]) - Gets the value of a dom obj found by css selector
-- end([callback]) - Ends a sessions (closes the browser)
+- isSelected(css selector, [callback]) - Return true or false if an OPTION element, or an INPUT element of type checkbox or radiobutton is currently selected (found by css selector).
 - isVisible(css selector, [callback]) - Return true or false if the selected dom obj is visible (found by css selector)
-- isSelected(css selector, [callback]) - Return true or false if an OPTION element, or an INPUT element of type checkbox or radiobutton is currently selected (found by css selector).
 - moveToObject(css selector, [callback]) - Moves the page to the selected dom object
 - pause(milliseconds, [callback]) - Pauses the commands by the provided milliseconds
 - saveScreenshot(path to file, [callback]) - Saves a screenshot as a png from the current state of the browser